frederic-perez/AmE-dictionary/data/dictionary.md

 __C-rations__
 __C-section__ _n_
 __C-suite__ _C-suite staff._
-__C.E.__ (CE) Of the period coinciding with the Christian era; preferred by some writers who are not Christians; "in 200 CE." _A Jewish revolt against Rome ended in defeat in 135 C.E._
+__C.E.__ (CE) Of the period coinciding with the Christian era; preferred by some writers who are not Christians; “in 200 CE.” _A Jewish revolt against Rome ended in defeat in 135 C.E._
 __c/o__
 __cab__ _n_ _The cab of his truck._
 __cabana__ _n_ :two::hammer: (cabanas)